4 ways to spend Saturday night in Sydney

 Darling Harbour is your outlook at semi-open Smoke Bar, crowning the sculptural, three-storey Barangaroo House in this buzzing dining precinct.
 You could while away an evening with cocktails and next-level snacks, but more substantial sustenance awaits on lower floors, especially at restaurant Bea.

 The inner-city does scenic bars well, but so do Sydney’s suburbs.
 In the east, you’ll find Coogee Pavilion sitting steps from the beach, each of its three floors featuring different wining and dining concepts.
 Head to the rooftop to explore four indoor and outdoor bars, draped in greenery and with the waves (and DJs) as your soundtrack.
-Or catch a ferry to Watson’s Bay and lose a day in the Beach Club at Watson’s Bay Boutique Hotel.
+Or catch a ferry to Watson’s Bay to lose a day in the Beach Club at Watson’s Bay Boutique Hotel.
 The city is silhouetted in the distance as dusk falls, music fills the air, cocktails flow – and the sand is within easy reach.
-The Newport’s locale on the Northern Beaches is equally enviable, its broad deck and Pittwater views framing the sunset, best enjoyed with a cocktail and prawns from the on-site seafood market.

 If you like dancing & live music…